Skip to main content

-When the Market Declines, Opportunity Expands
+When the Market Declines, Opportunities Arise

 Market declines dominate headlines.
 They stir emotion, amplify fear, and often overshadow the quieter, more analytical signals that disciplined investors rely on.
 Yet for those who use structured systems—like my Median Averages and Standard Deviations within what I call the Augmented Income Strategy (AIS) and the Medeiros Alpha Strategy (MAS) these sharp declines often expose opportunity rather than danger.

-Most trading strategies seek reversion
+Most trading strategies seek reversion, for gains

 In my opinion, the majority of trading strategies... whether simple or sophisticated... are built on the idea of reversion.
 Prices stretch too far in one direction, sentiment overshoots, and eventually the pendulum swings back.
-While only the most advanced and sophisticated traders should pursue downward-gaining strategies (because they have no mercy toward losses), an upward strategy focuses on stocks that are declining but likely to rebound.
+While only the most advanced and sophisticated traders should pursue downward-gaining strategies (because they have no mercy toward losses), an upward strategy focuses on stocks that are declining, for entry, but likely to rebound.
 After a sale, a repurchase might be sought at a decline.

 This is where disciplined accumulation matters.
 I believe it is reasonable to dollar-cost average into a stock that is falling if the underlying metrics suggest it is approaching a reversion point.
 My system is designed to identify those points with precision, using moving averages, standard deviations, and structured profit targets.